swipswaps/oci-hpc-runbook-rocky/Documentation/ResourceManager.md

 Block Options:
 * BLOCK VOLUME SIZE ( GB ): Size of the shared block volume

+FSS Options:
+* AVAILABILITY DOMAIN OF FSS: AD of the FSS mount

 Rocky:
 * URL TO DOWNLOAD ROCKY DEM: URL of the installer of Rocky (Leave blank if you wish to download later)
 * URL TO DOWNLOAD A MODEL TARBALL: URL of the model you wish to run (Leave blank if you wish to download later)